HectorRDB/NationalAssembly/README.md

 Loading the data and building an ExpressionSet object
 =====================================================

-The usual scRNA-seq data is a matrix of *J* genes by *n* cells.
-Each cell represent the number of copies of the mRNA of a given gene in a given cell.
+The usual scRNA-seq data is a matrix of *J* genes by *n* biological cells.
+Each cell of the matrix represents the number of copies of messenger RNA of a given gene in a given biological cell.This number serves as a proxy for the number of proteins from this mRNA and therefore represent how active a gene is in a given cell.
+We also eventually have some information about cells

 Here, we instead have a *J* bills by *n* delegates matrix.
 Each cell represent the vote of the delegate for that low (−1 if against, 1 is for, 0 if not voting or abstained).
 We store the data in an *ExpressionSet* object, where the *phenodata* is the information about the delegates (the cells) and the *featuredata* is the information about the votes (the genes).

 ``` r
 # Create the phenodata matrix